pippellia-btc/The-Problem-of-Spam/README.md

 ![image](https://github.com/pippellia-btc/The-Problem-of-Spam/assets/108896743/31ee56cf-6b5d-4331-b76e-3b03fe6b8b1e)

-A great property of this system is that it **filters out self-donations** that a _usr_ might make to make his own profile/post stand out.
+A great property of this system is that it **filters out self-donations** that a _usr_ might make to his own profile/post in order to "game tha algorithm" and stand out.
-In fact, such a usr would not use his own profile/npub, otherwise he would be immediately caught.
-He would go on to create secondary identities or make donations anonymously bigger than the threshold $t_{clients}$ with negligible cost.\\\\
+In fact, such a _usr_ would not use his own profile/npub, otherwise he would be immediately caught.
+He would go on to create secondary identities or make anonymous donations bigger than the threshold $t_{clients}$ with negligible cost.

-In any case, the Local Trust Score would be 0 for every user $n_i$, \textbf{therefore no one will see the fake donations.}
+In any case, the Local Trust Score would be 0 for every user $n_i$, **therefore no one will see the fake donations.**

 # Conclusions

-This paper is to be understood as a first step in the realisation of such a filtering system; the algorithm described suffers from a scalability problem, since each logged-in user of a Client affects the matrix $T_{\gamma}$, which will then have tens of thousands of entries.
+This paper is to be understood as a first step in the realisation of such a filtering system; the algorithm described it's very rudimentary and suffers from a scalability problem, since each logged-in user of a Client affects the matrix $T_{\gamma}$, which will then have tens of thousands of entries.
 To avoid a DoS attack against the Client, measures can be implemented that avoid recalculation of $T_{\gamma}$ unless the new user $n_{new}$ has a $G(n_{new})>0$, or by introducing a minimum delay between recalculations (or both).

 Furthermore, an interesting direction to explore is to block-decompose the matrix $B$, by doing index rearrangements.
 An example follows: